Wildst/dnd/dm/Awesomeness in Waterdeep/README.md

 They talk to Rizzeryl, try to fight, dash away and go down to hide inside Skullport.
 **LVL 7**

+## Session 36 - 23/10/2023
+Some exploring, weird tentacle creatures and an outpost with weird guards and some spider friends.\
+Another mage with annoying mist makes it time to retreat and regroup

 ## Party fund